Thank you for your interest in the Department of Politics at Princeton University!

 - With almost 60 faculty members, we are an unusually large department both by Princeton standards and by standards of political science departments around the world.
 This might not seem like a very interesting or exciting fact, but from the point of view of an undergraduate it is actually quite significant.
 Princeton faculty around the University are often busy and over-committed.
 Because of our large size, our faculty/student ratios are very favorable for students, and many of our lectures and seminars are quite modest in size.
 I think you’ll find you get a lot of attention from faculty and staff.

 - A second point is about the quality of the department.
 Princeton Politics is consistently ranked in the top three departments in the country, and is known for the deep and rigorous education we are able to offer our students.
 A number of faculty in the department are prominent voices in national and international conversations about pressing political questions, and all are leaders in their scholarly fields.
 I don’t need to tell you that the world is facing a number of extremely important and difficult political challenges.
-Russia's invasion of Ukraine leads the headlines, along with the suffering and disruption caused by the coronavirus pandemic.
 But there are fundamental, longer-term issues that political scientists seek to study, as well: persistent racial and economic inequalities; the fraying of institutions of constitutional democracy; the fractures of international institutions like the EU; climate change; U.S. relations with China and Russia, just to mention a few.
 We have faculty experts who can help you to think rigorously and knowledgeably about all of these issues and problems and many others.